shanicegrif/lab-app-planning/README.md

 > As a user, I want to receive notifications when there are new messages in a chatroom so that I don't miss any important updates.

-> As a user, I want to be able to moderate a chatroom by deleting or reporting inappropriate messages
+> As a user, I want to be able to moderate a chatroom by deleting or reporting inappropriate messages.

 > As a user, I want to be able to view the list of participants in a chatroom so that I know who is currently active.